 Shadab is from Cardiff, Wales, and he did A-levels at school.
-He has just finished his third year of Natural Sciences (Physical), specialising in Chemistry.
+He wrote this at the end of his third year of Natural Sciences (Physical), specialising in Chemistry.

 What attracted you to Natural Sciences and to Christ's?